The Furies Collective: History and mission

 Most of the members of the collective wrote for their newspaper, The Furies.
 From January 1972 until mid-1973, the paper was published and distributed nationally.
 In the first issue in January 1972, contributor Ginny Berson stated her view that:

 "...
 Sexism is the root of all other oppressions, and Lesbian and woman oppression will not end by smashing capitalism, racism, and imperialism.
 Lesbianism is not a matter of sexual preference, but rather one of political choice which every woman must make if she is to become woman-identified and thereby end male supremacy."The Furies received criticism from other feminist publications for using elitist, male-determined standards of language and theory.
 The criticism included focusing on theory because it was a tool used and created by men which ultimately perpetuates male power.
 Additionally, critics argued that The Furies publishing the names of authors undermines the collective nature of knowledge in the movement and upholds hierarchical power structures that parallel those in society.
-The members of the collective included little coverage of this criticism in their publication which displays their unwillingness to engage in discussions with other women.
+The members of the collective included little coverage of this criticism in their publication.
 This resistance to criticism and devotion to theory above personal experience alienated many women and hindered the Furies' ability to expand their membership in order to achieve their mass movement goals.

 The group promoted a model of lesbianism for all members of the women's movement, an alternative identity which combined sexual orientation, gender identity, and radical philosophy.
 For member Charlotte Bunch, to be a lesbian "is to love oneself, woman, in a culture that denigrates and despises women."
 Berson also stated "Lesbians must become feminists and fight against woman oppression, just as feminists must become Lesbians if they hope to end male supremacy."

 Members

 According to Rita Mae Brown in Rita Will, the members of the collective were "Rita Mae Brown, Charlotte Bunch, Tasha Byrd [sic], Ginny Berson, Sharon Deevey, Susan Hathaway, Lee Schwin [sic], Helaine Harris, Coletta Reid, Jennifer Woodull [sic], Nancy Myron and Joan E. Biren (J.E.B.)"
+A woman named Susan Baker also was associated with the group.
 The names marked "[sic]" are actually Tasha Petersen or Peterson, Lee Schwing, and Jennifer Woodul.